Star Wars: The Force Unleashed: Version differences

 The Force Unleashed has different features across platforms.
 The PS3 and Xbox 360 versions, powered by the Ronin engine, utilize high-definition graphics and advanced dynamic destruction effects.
 These versions also support downloadable content in two expansions, expanding the game's plot.
 The Nintendo versions use motion controls to implement Starkiller's attacks, with the Wii version using the Wii Remote to execute lightsaber attacks and the Nunchuk to wield Force powers, while the Nintendo DS version utilizes the touchscreen to execute attacks, where single actions can be executed by tapping a certain region of the screen (with each region corresponding to a particular action, such as jumping or Force pushing), while more advanced attacks can be performed by dragging the stylus across neighboring regions of the screen.

 The PS2 and PSP versions are identical in content to the Wii version, which is different than the PS3 and Xbox 360 versions.
 Since these versions don't support or use DLC, they exclusively intersperse certain levels with 3 of the 5 Jedi trials that Starkiller completes at the Jedi temple in Coruscant to hone his abilities, which are all included in a DLC pack for the PS3 and Xbox 360 versions.
 The PSP version also exclusively features five additional "historical" bonus levels that re-enact pivotal scenes and duels throughout the Star Wars saga, as well as special scenarios that can be played with as different Star Wars characters who have the same abilities in the standard single-player mode.
-The Nintendo DS version utilizes 3-D graphics like all other major versions, but lacks voice acting.
+The Nintendo DS version utilizes 3-dimensional graphics like all other major versions, but lacks voice acting.

 The Wii and handheld versions support multiplayer.
-Players duel against each other as famous Jedi and Sith in the Star Wars saga in the Wii version,.
+In the Wii version, players can duel against each other as famous Jedi and Sith of the Star Wars saga.
 The handheld versions utilize wireless multiplayer for a 4-player battle mode.

 The Switch version is a port of the Wii version with numerous differences.
 It retains the motion controls from the Wii version, allowing players to use the Joy-Con controllers to perform various actions like swinging the lightsaber and using Force powers.
 While the graphical improvements are minor, it benefits from a stable 60 FPS performance, an improvement over some older versions with frame rate issues.
 This version includes the Jedi Temple missions, originally DLC on other platforms.
 However, some iconic moments from the Xbox 360 and PS3 versions, like bringing down a Star Destroyer with the Force, are simplified or presented as cutscenes.
-It includes a local multiplayer mode, a feature in the Wii version.
-Players can customize their lightsaber with different colors, hilts, and combat crystals, though some specific features from other versions, like the unstable kyber crystal, are not present.
+It includes a local multiplayer mode, a feature retained from the Wii version.
+In both versions, players can customize their lightsaber with different colors, hilts, and combat crystals, though some specific features from other versions, like the unstable kyber crystal, are not present.